m-wojnar/reinforced-lib/docs/source/agents.rst

 ======

 This module is a set of RL agents.
-You can either choose one of our built-in agents or implement your agent with the help of :ref:`Custom agents` guide.
+You can either choose one of our built-in agents or implement your agent with the help of the :ref:`Custom agents` guide.

 BaseAgent